Alexey Zubritsky: Cosmonaut career

 He was selected to join the Roscosmos Cosmonaut Corps in 2018 and made his first flight to space on Soyuz MS-27 on 8 April 2025 and served as a flight engineer on the International Space Station during Expedition 72 and 73.

 In November 2024, Zubritsky was selected as the seventh TASS special correspondent on the International Space Station.

 Expedition 72/73

-Zubritsky was selected as flight engineer, together with Roscosmos cosmonaut commander Sergei Ryzhikov and NASA astronaut flight engineer Jonny Kim for Exhibition 72/73, launching from Baikonur Cosmodrome on 8 April 2025, aboard Soyuz MS-27.
+Zubritsky was selected as flight engineer, together with Roscosmos cosmonaut commander Sergey Ryzhikov and NASA astronaut flight engineer Jonny Kim for Expedition 72/73, launching from Baikonur Cosmodrome on 8 April 2025, aboard Soyuz MS-27.